DataDx/MeasuresCatalog/README.md

 [Charges](#charges) / [WorkRVU](#work-rvu)
 #### Client ID
 #### CPT Code
+Current Procedural Terminology (CPT) is a medical code set that is used to report medical, surgical, and diagnostic procedures and services to entities such as physicians, health insurance companies and accreditation organizations.
 #### Credit Amount
 A credit is an accounting entry that either increases a liability or equity account, or decreases an asset or expense account.
 #### DataDxPayorGroup